-As a school that has not already reopened, CMP-Elk Grove is required to post a COVID-19 Safety Plan (CSP) by February 1, 2021 or prior to reopening for in-person learning.
+As a school that has already reopened, CMP-Shingle Springs is required to post a COVID-19 Safety Plan (CSP) by February 1, 2021.
 The CSP is intended to consolidate requirements to develop written plans pursuant to CDPH guidance first issued in May 2020 and the Cal/OSHA Emergency Temporary Standards finalized in November 2020.

-CMP - Elk Grove has submitted a copy of the CSP to the Sacramento County Public Health Department and the State Safe Schools for All Team.
+CMP- Shingle Springs has submitted a copy of the CSP to the El Dorado County Public Health Department and the State Safe Schools for All Team.

-Mickey Slamkowski, CMP-Elk Grove Principal, is the campus lead on implementing the COVID-19 Safety Plan.
+Kim Zawilski, CMP-Shingle Springs Principal, is the campus lead on implementing the COVID-19 Safety Plan.

-What CMP Families can Expect when Students are on Campus
+What CMP Families can expect when Students are on Campus